Relative Auslander--Gorenstein Pairs: Introduction and the main result

 \item $Q\lcodom_AT\geq d$, and

 \item The right $\Ext$-orthogonal modules of $T$ are exactly the modules having a finite resolution by modules in the additive closure of $T$. \end{enumerate} \end{enumerate} \end{thmintroduction}

 According to \cite{zbMATH02105773} and \cite{CE}, if $A$ is a quasi-hereditary algebra over an algebraically closed field with a simple preserving duality, then the tilting module associated with any relative Auslander pair $(A, Q)$ where $Q$ is a summand of the characteristic tilting module is exactly the characteristic tilting module.
+In Theorem \ref{mainthm}, we cover also the relative odd-Auslander pairs, but in such a case we no longer have a symmetry in (2)(i)-(ii).
+A feature of all relative Auslander pairs is that the tilting-cotilting $T$ associated with a relative Auslander pair always satisfies $Q\ldom_A T+Q\lcodom_A T\geq \gldim A$.

 Our strategy for the main result makes use of the fact that tilting modules over finite-dimensional algebras having finite global dimension are also cotilting modules and the cotorsion pairs induced by being tilting and cotilting are exactly the same (see Theorem \ref{thm4dot1}).